iShotFT/archivum/README.md

 Archivum serves as a fully featured pirating media server, providing users with access to a vast collection of pirated media content.
 The primary aim is to offer an all-in-one solution for downloading, organizing, and streaming media such as movies, TV shows, and more.

 ## Features

-**Legend:**
-- ⭐: Indicates a core feature of Archivum which are otherwise often not present in similar projects

 - Automatic monitoring and downloading of new episodes/movies using Sonarr, Radarr and Deluge
 - Organizing and renaming downloaded content into a consistent folder structure